ehtesham0337/Full-Stack-Open-2022/part2/countries/README.md

-An app that shows data like the capital, area, population, languages, and the weather of countries searched.
+An app that shows data like the capital, area, languages, and the weather of the country searched.

+The search bar filters and displays a list of countries that contain the searched query.
+If the query matches exactly to one country, the data is automatically displayed.

 Built with React and TailwindCSS.

 ## Live Site